 02.02 Design and Planning Inspections

-Conduct pressurizer design and planning inspections the inspection plan by performing selective inspections, consistent with the safety significance and inspection resources, of the following areas:
+Conduct pressurizer design and planning inspections using the inspection plan by performing selective inspections, consistent with the safety significance and inspection resources, of the following areas:

-Conduct pressurizer replacement engineering and technical support inspections the inspection plan by performing selective inspections that will:
+Conduct pressurizer replacement engineering and technical support inspections using the inspection plan by performing selective inspections that will:

+Review and verify that the modifications and design changes made to systems, structures and components (SSCs) described in the Updated Final Safety Analysis Report (UFSAR) were reviewed under Title 10 of the Code of Federal Regulations (10 CFR) Section 50.59 “Changes, Tests and Experiments.”
+Review and verify that the new pressurizer and associated changes to and support SSCs (including temporary containment openings) either meet the original design requirements or that any discrepancies were dispositioned accordingly.

-Review selected key procurement specifications for the ressurizer and its components to determine that they meet applicable industry codes and standards and regulatory requirements including 10 CFR 50, Appendix B and environmental qualification requirements.
+Review selected key procurement specifications for the pressurizer and its components to determine that they meet applicable industry codes and standards and regulatory requirements including 10 CFR 50, Appendix B, “Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants,” and environmental qualification requirements.
+Confirm the new pressurizer vessel was properly fabricated and satisfies the requirements of the American Society of Mechanical Engineers (ASME) Code, Section III, “Rules for Construction of Nuclear Facility Components.”

-if the licensee has confirmed that the replacement ressurizer conforms to design drawings, and that there are no fabrication deviations from design.
+Verify if the licensee has confirmed that the replacement pressurizer conforms to design drawings, and that there are no fabrication deviations from design.

-Confirm that this Class 1 vessel was hydrostatically tested and N-stamped.
+Confirm that this ASME Code Class 1 vessel was hydrostatically tested and N-stamped.

-Review the applicable engineering design, modification, and analyss associated with ressurizer lifting and rigging including: (1) crane and rigging equipment, (2) ressurizer component drop analysis, (3) safe load paths, and (4) load lay-down areas
+Review the applicable engineering design, modification, and analyses associated with pressurizer lifting and rigging including: (1) crane and rigging equipment, (2) pressurizer component drop analysis, (3) safe load paths, and (4) load lay-down areas, and (5) heavy load haul path.

 Review radiation protection program controls, planning, and preparation in the following areas: